-→ UEFI and Legacy Allows booting from operating systems that support legacy option ROM or UEFI option ROM.
+▶ UEFI and Legacy Allows booting from operating systems that support legacy option ROM or UEFI option ROM.
 (Default)

 ▶ Legacy Only ▶ UEFI Only Allows booting from operating systems that only support legacy Option ROM.
-Allows booting from operating systems that only support UEFI Option ROM.

 This item is configurable only when CSM Support is set to Always.

-□ LAN PXE Boot Option ROM
+LAN PXE Boot Option ROM